Skip to main content

 Skip to course booking

-Leadership Key stage 3 Secondary certificate
+Leadership Key stage 3 Teach secondary computing certificate

-Face to face course 6 hours
+Face to face course 1 day

 This course is aimed at computing subject leaders and secondary computing teachers who are looking to ensure rapid progression through Key Stage 3 by ensuring formative and summative assessment is planned and utilised in their subject and in particular what it looks like in programming.
 Participants will get the opportunity to look at the expectations of attainment are at the end of KS2 and identify strategies and tools to ensure progression right through the key stage putting their students in the best possible position to take on GCSE computer science.